mozilla-l10n/documentation/src/products/other/README.md

 ### Enabling a new locale for localization

-To enable a new locale for localization two steps must be taken.
+To enable a new locale for localization, two steps must be taken.

 Step 1: The locale needs to be enabled in Pontoon via the admin interface.
 This will create the respective locale folder in the L10n repository.
-To add a new locale foto this project it’s enough to add the locale to Pontoon.

 Step 2: For gettext files, you will need to add a `LC_MESSAGES` folder and the `client.po` and `server.po` files manually into the generated locale folder in the L10n repository (these files may be initially empty).

 ### Automation: Strings export

-Strings from the `fxa` repository are stored in multiple `.ftl` files across multiple folders (in the case of Fluent) and stored within `.mustache` and JaveScript files (in the case of `gettext`).
+Strings from the `fxa` repository are stored in multiple `.ftl` files across multiple folders (in the case of Fluent) and stored within `.mustache` and JavaScript files (in the case of `gettext`).
 [Automation](https://github.com/mozilla/fxa-content-server-l10n/blob/main/.github/workflows/l10n_extract.yaml) extracts and merges content into project files.

 ### Enabling a locale for production

-Mozilla Accounts has a required completion level of 70% for being enabled in production and are tracked in [JIRA](https://mozilla-hub.atlassian.net/browse/FXA-4981).
-To enable a locale in production a PR can be made to the `fxa` repository adding the locale to the [supported-languages.json](https://github.com/mozilla/fxa/blob/main/libs/shared/l10n/src/lib/supported-languages.json) file.
+Mozilla accounts has a required completion level of 70% for being enabled in production.
+Past tickets for updating locales are tracked in [JIRA](https://mozilla-hub.atlassian.net/browse/FXA-4981).
+To enable a locale in production, a PR can be made to the `fxa` repository adding the locale to the [supported-languages.json](https://github.com/mozilla/fxa/blob/main/libs/shared/l10n/src/lib/supported-languages.json) file.

 ## Mozilla Monitor